paytrail/api-documentation/docs/README.md

 ### Manually activating invoices

-Checkout provides customer an option to pay with invoice.
+Paytrail provides customer an option to pay with invoice.
 For certain invoice payment methods (currently only Collector), it is possible to activate the invoice manually later.
 This can be used for example with preordered products.

 #### Payment creation to pending status